derecklhw/available_vehicle_tracking_system/README.md

    make all & make test
    ```

-   This will create two executables: `vehicle_tracking` for the main program and `testing` for running tests.
+   This will create two executables: `execute` for the main program and `testing` for running tests.

 ## Usage